TACC/mkdocs-tacc/docs/customize.md

 # How to Customize

-You can extend or rewrite parts of the theme.
+You can expand or rewrite parts of the theme.

 _MkDocs offers a [generic, detailed guide to customizing a MkDocs theme](https://www.mkdocs.org/user-guide/customizing-your-theme/){target="_blank"}._

+[TOC]

 ## Stylesheets